msdickinson/DickinsonBros.DataTable/README.md

 * Methods: ToDataTable
 * Takes IEnumable of T and converts it into a DataTable
 * Handles nested interfaces, and anonymous enumerables
-* VaildData Types Include: Primitive, Value, String, and ByteArrays
+* Vaild Data Types Include: Primitive, Value, String, and ByteArrays
 * Throws on invaild Enums
 * Uses MemoryCache to reduce need for reflection on repeat usage